bamhm182/qmk_firmware/keyboards/planck/keymaps/bamhm182/readme.md

-# The Default Planck Layout
+# bamhm182's Keyboard Layout

+Basic Colemak keyboard with custom layers.
+I put a mouse on Lower because why not?